One killed in multiple-vehicle crash in Hunterville, Rangitīkei

 Traffic management will be in place while the Serious Crash Unit examines the scene.

-Light vehicles are being diverted down Jeffersons Line and Leedstown Rd, heavy vehicles up to 50 tonnes will need to use SH4 between Whanganui and Raetihi, and for larger vehicles there will be significant delays.
+Light vehicles are being diverted around Jeffersons Line, Leedstown Rd and Mt Curl Rd.
+Heavy vehicles up to 50 tonnes will need to use SH4 between Whanganui and Raetihi, and for larger vehicles there will be significant delays.

+Four trucks that were cordoned in the crash area have been allowed to pass through.

+Around a dozen police staff, including Serious Crash Unit members, are at the scene and a Fire and Emergency crew from Hunterville also attended.

 - More to come -